T. Sean Shannon

-T. Sean Shannon is from Houston, Texas.
-His brother Charles Shannon (d.2003) was also a stand-up comedian, and writer.
+T. Sean Shannon is an American comedian, writer and film director from Houston, Texas.
+His brother Charles Shannon (d.
+2003) was also a stand-up comedian, and writer.

 As a writer for Saturday Night Live he won an Emmy Award in 2002 (nominated in 2001 & 2003) and a WGA Award in 2001 (nominated in 2001, 2002 and 2003).
 He is the writer and creator of the sketch Bear City, which deals with a city completely inhabited by anthropomorphic bears due to a meteor crash.
 In July 2008, Shannon revealed that he had written a Bear City movie.

-He was also the subject of controversy and political unrest at SNL, thanks to a joke he told in The Aristocrats, Penn Jillette mentions this incident in the commentary for the film, but does not mention the show, instead stating that T. Sean works for a popular network comedy show.
+He was also the subject of controversy and political unrest at SNL, thanks to a joke he told in The Aristocrats.
+Penn Jillette mentions this incident in the commentary for the film, but does not mention the show, instead stating that T. Sean works for a popular network comedy show.

+Shannon was a writer on the show from 1998 to 2006.

 He directed and co-wrote the feature film Harold that was released in July 2008.

+Shannon moved back to the Houston area in early 2025 after living in New York City for 8 years.